tombensve/About/README.md

 Submitting to maven central have (from googling) become a little bit easier, but after reading up on the whole procedure I conclude that it is still a far too complicated process.
 My GitHub code is mostly for fun and it need to continue to be that.

-So thereby I publish binaries on my web that maven can use as a repo.
-A new free repo with bintrays simplicity is really needed.
-I think that maven is an absolutely brilliant piece of software!
-But Sonatype need to rethink their handling of maven central.
+As seen above I'm now using a free account on Repsy to share my binaries.
+Its as easy as Bintray was.

 It is also possible to checkout my repo and build it with `mvn install`.
-After that there will be binareis in your ~/.m2/ folder.
+After that there will be binaries in your ~/.m2/ folder.